-Greenland sharks (Somniosus microcephalus) belong to a family of sharks called sleeper sharks, which move slowly and stealthily through the water.
-They are the longest-living vertebrates, or animals with backbones, surviving for up to hundreds of years in the deep, cold waters of the Arctic and North Atlantic oceans.
+Greenland sharks (Somniosus microcephalus) are the longest-living animals with a backbone, and survive for up to hundreds of years in the deep, cold waters of the Arctic and North Atlantic oceans.
+Greenland sharks belong to a family called sleeper sharks, which move slowly and stealthily through the water.

-These sharks sneak up on live prey and scavenge dead animals, including other sharks, seals, drowned horses and polar bears.
-Scientists are learning more and more about these mysterious sharks that rarely encounter humans, but there are still many unknowns surrounding their lifestyles.
+These sharks sneak up on live prey and scavenge a variety of dead animals, including other sharks, seals, drowned horses and polar bears.
+Greenland sharks rarely encounter humans and scientists still have much to learn about their lifestyles.

 How big are Greenland sharks?

-Greenland sharks are among the biggest sharks in the world; they grow up to 24 feet (7.3 meters) long and weigh up to 2,645 pounds (1,200 kilograms), according to the St. Lawrence Shark Observatory (ORS).
-That's longer than great white sharks (Carcharodon carcharias), which are estimated to grow up to 20 feet (6 m) long, with unconfirmed reports suggesting they can reach 23 feet (7 m) in length, according to the Florida Museum of Natural History.
+Greenland sharks grow up to 24 feet (7.3 meters) long and weigh up to 2,645 pounds (1,200 kilograms), according to the St. Lawrence Shark Observatory (ORS).
+That's longer than great white sharks (Carcharodon carcharias), which are estimated to grow up to 20 feet (6 m) long.
+(Although unconfirmed reports suggest they can reach 23 feet (7 m) in length, according to the Florida Museum of Natural History.)

 Size: Up to 24 feet (7.3 m)